HILL-TOPCONSULTANCY/WelcomeApp/README.md

 ---

-Replace placeholders like `your-username`, `your-repository`, `your-application-name`, and `your-dockerhub-username` with actual values specific to your project and Docker Hub account.
+Replace placeholder `your-dockerhub-username` with actual values specific to your project and Docker Hub account.
 This guide assumes you are using Docker Hub as your container registry, but you can adjust the instructions for any other registry you might be using.